Family Law: Cryptocurrency and disclosure in the Family Court

 What about disclosure?

-In Australia, parties have an ongoing duty of disclosure to one another and to the Court.
+In Australia, parties have an ongoing duty of disclosure to one another and to the Family Court.

 The duty of disclosure requires all parties to a family law dispute to provide to each other all information relevant to the case.
 This includes information in physical documents or stored electronically.
 Importantly, it also includes documents that the other parties may not know about.
 This duty starts with the pre-action procedure before the case starts and continues until the case is finalised.